zxc85250/intro-to-python/session_00/exercises_0.md

 10. Delete the bees.txt file with the `rm <file_name.txt>` command.

-11. Display the text "I love cake" to to the terminal by using `echo <text>`.
+11. Display the text "I love whippets!" to to the terminal by using `echo <text>`.

 12. Write the line "Whippet" in the dogs.txt file using `echo <text> > <file_name.txt>`.